Working Cat Program: How It Works

-We are looking for cat lovers who have a barn or other secure outdoor (heated in winter) structure and are interested in adopting cats that are not suitable for life inside of a house or are unhappy living inside.
-Cat temperaments range from feral to friendly.
+We are looking for cat lovers who have a barn or other secure indoor (warehouse, brewery, etc) or outdoor (heated in winter) structure and are interested in adopting cats that are not suitable for life inside of a house or are unhappy living in a typical indoor only home environment Cat temperaments range from feral to semi-friendly.
 This program is designed to find homes for cats that have traditionally been deemed un-adoptable through local shelters adoption procedures.

-If you would like to adopt one of our barn cats, please fill out the barn cat application and someone will be in contact with you shortly.
+If you would like to adopt one of our working cats, please fill out the barn cat application and someone will be in contact with you shortly.